valdezpa09/homio/README.md

           template: homio_time
 ```

-## **homio_navigation_list**
+### **homio_navigation_list**

 This file contains the individual navigation buttons used in the top and side navigation bars.
 Each button links to a different Homio room/dashboard screen.
+You will need to edit this file to display the named links you require in your navigation.
 Keep it to 8 or fewer links for the best layout on larger screens.
-You only need to change the label and path to what ever your dashboard for that room is called
+You only need to change the label for the name of the link and the path link to point it to the correct dashboard for a particular room.

 **Example**